naffins/sutd_nihongo/README.md

 Place the desired image into /imgs, ensuring that the image is not within any nested folder.

+Please prepend "YYYY_MM_DD_" to image names according to when they were added, to avoid naming duplicates.

 ### Adding pages for past events

 See /_events/20140319.html for an example.